 You will be eligible for our help if:

 - You are a small not-for-profit organisation focussed on helping disadvantaged or vulnerable people who are in need in England and Wales.

 - The not-for-profit organisation cannot pay for legal advice, or would struggle to pay.
 Please note that we will require documentary evidence.

 - You agree to our terms of service.These include being responsive and providing information in a timely way.

 - We are able to help with the request.
 Due to policy reasons and also the types of matters our volunteers are willing to assist with, there are unfortunately some occasions when we cannot help.

 You must read our eligibility criteria in full before applying to LawWorks.

 How to apply

 Applying for help is simple.
-Click the button below to begin the process of applying for either casework or honorary counsel.
+Once you have read our eligibility criteria, if you believe you meet the requirements you can click the button below to begin the process of applying for Honorary Counsel.